dmvj/swift-book/TSPL.docc/LanguageGuide/StringsAndCharacters.md

 The `for`-`in` loop is described in <doc:ControlFlow#For-In-Loops>.

-Alternatively, you can create a stand-alone `Character` constant or variable from a single-character string literal by providing a `Character` type annotation:
+Alternatively, you can create a stand-alone `Character` constant or variable from a single-character string literal by providing a `Character` type annotation.

 ```swift
 let exclamationMark: Character = "!"